Michael Ojemudia: Professional career

+Pre-draft

-Ojemudia declared for the 2020 NFL Draft after his senior season at Iowa.
+Ojemudia declared for the 2020 NFL draft after his senior season at Iowa.
 He received an invitation to participate in the Senior Bowl and the NFL Combine.
 Initially, Ojemudia was not high on many experts' draft boards, but he stood out in the Senior Bowl and increased his draft stock.
 On March 1, 2020, Ojemudia participated in the NFL Combine.
-He recorded a 4.45-second 40-yard dash, a 4.21-second 20-yard shuttle time, a 6.87-second cone drill time, and a 36-inch vertical jump among others, as shown in the table below.
-He also measured in at 6'0" and 200 lbs., with a 32-inch arm span and an 8-inch hand span.
 At the end of the pre-draft process, most draft experts ultimately projected Ojemudia as a second-round to fifth-round prospect.

 Denver Broncos

+2020 season

-Ojemudia was taken in the third round (77th overall) by the Denver Broncos in the 2020 NFL Draft.
+Ojemudia was selected in the third round (77th overall) by the Denver Broncos in the 2020 NFL draft.

-2020 season: Rookie year

 Heading into his first training camp in the NFL, Ojemudia was a starting cornerback alongside veterans A. J. Bouye and Bryce Callahan.
 He faced minor competition for his job from third-year veteran Isaac Yiadom.
-At the conclusion of the Broncos' training camp, head coach Vic Fangio officially named Ojemudia the starting right cornerback in the Broncos’ nickel defense.
+At the conclusion of the Broncos' training camp, head coach Vic Fangio officially named Ojemudia the starting right cornerback in the Broncos' nickel defense.

-Ojemudia made his first career start and NFL debut in the Broncos’ season-opening loss to the Tennessee Titans.
+Ojemudia made his first career start and NFL debut in the Broncos' season-opening loss to the Tennessee Titans.
 He intercepted a pass in Week 1 that was negated by an unnecessary roughness penalty.

 In Week 6 of the 2020 season against the New England Patriots, Ojemudia recorded his first career forced fumble on tight end Ryan Izzo which was recovered by the Broncos during the 18–12 win.

 In Week 15 against the Buffalo Bills, Ojemudia was ejected after punching Bills' wide receiver Gabe Davis.

 In Week 17 against the Las Vegas Raiders, Ojemudia forced two fumbles that were both recovered by the Broncos defense during the 32–31 loss.

 Ojemudia finished his rookie season appearing in all 16 games (11 starts) recording 62 combined tackles, six passes defended, and four forced fumbles while playing in 78% of the defensive snaps.